Cog-Creators/Red-DiscordBot/docs/red_core_data_statement.rst

 ----------------------

-Red and the cogs included with it collect some amount of data about users for it's normal operations.
+Red and the cogs included with it collect some amount of data about users for the bot's normal operations.

 In particular the bot will keep track of a short history of usernames/nicknames which actions refer to your discord account (such as creating a playlist)